 With their money matters handled, Yi feels confident that despite the uncertainty, they can seek every and all treatment options, including those that may not be covered by their insurance, without suffering a debilitating financial impact.

-“I’m very grateful that I found Family Reach and it connected me to Financial Planning for Cancer, and ultimately, to Craig,” she said.
+“I’m very grateful that I found Family Reach and it connected me to Financial Planning for Cancer,” she said.
 “When we make it through this difficult time, we’ll have plenty of time to invest for the future.”

 If you or someone you know is struggling with the financial burden of cancer, learn more about Financial Planning for Cancer today.